mincong-h/mincong-h.github.io/_posts/2022-06-25-managing-code-complexity.md

 perfect solution that solves all the problems.
 Therefore, it's essential to refactor the code continuously and ensure that it fits new use-cases.
 Here are some aspects of refactoring that I want to mention.

+### Drawing Diagrams

+Drawing diagrams makes the problem more visual.
+It allows you to better understand what the problem is, communicate with other team members, etc. There are many types of diagrams: flowchat, sequence diagram, class diagram, state diagram, etc. Depending on the requirements, you may use different ones.
+As for tools, I like using the following ones:

+* <https://excalidraw.com> to draw diagram online
+* <https://mermaid-js.github.io/mermaid/#/> to write diagram as code, and let the tool to generate the actual result for you.

 ### Testing